 A mosaic of the IIIrd century AD having at its centre Orpheus taming the animals has attracted the attention of Jewish scholars who see a link between him and the biblical image of King David.
 Orpheus was a preferred subject of mosaics and small sculptures because it allowed the depiction of an entire zoo as you can see in a better preserved mosaic at Philippopolis in Syria.
 The scene of the dice players appears in a mosaic found at Thysdrus in Tunisia.
-The people dining are reclining on the typical Roman couches and the two wrestlers are about to engage in a fight which has been defined as Greco-Roman, so the overall content of the mosaic is indication of a very Hellenized culture.
+The people dining are reclining on the typical Roman couches and the two wrestlers are about to engage in a fight, so the overall content of the mosaic is indication of a very Hellenized culture.

 Theatre and nearby mosaic